Hispanic paradox: Acculturation

 Acculturation, a phenomenon whereby individuals internalize habits and beliefs of a new culture upon being immersed in its social institutions, is also believed to influence the health of Latinos in the United States.
 In this case, acculturation of Latino immigrants would mean the relinquishment of the characteristic sociocultural aspects of Latino culture listed above in favor of characteristics which are more representative of the American lifestyle.
 Research has given mixed results regarding the idea that the health of Latino immigrants worsen as length of stay in the United States increases.

 As Latinos adopt American tendencies, for example, it is thought that the strong social support networks of tight-knit Latino communities are eroded, and the resulting stress begets worse health outcomes.
 On the other hand, greater acculturation to the United States has been associated with worsening in some health behaviors, including higher rates of smoking and alcohol use, but improvement in others, such as physical activity.

-It is important to note that measurements of acculturation, such as length of time in the United States, proportion of Latino friends, and language use are proxy measures and as such are not completely precise.
+Measurements of acculturation, such as length of time in the United States, proportion of Latino friends, and language use are proxy measures and as such are not completely precise.
 It is possible that confounding factors such as socioeconomic status influence the mixed effects of acculturation seen in health outcomes and behaviors.

 The extent of a Hispanic American's acculturation in the United States, or their assimilation to mainstream American culture, is relative to his or her health.
 One of the main negative effects of acculturation on health has been on substance abuse.
 More assimilated Latinos have higher rates of illicit drug use, alcohol consumption, and smoking, especially among women.
 Another negative effect of acculturation is changes in diet and nutrition.
 More acculturated Latinos eat fewer/less fruits, vegetables, vitamins, fiber and protein and consume more fat than their less acculturated counterparts.

 One of the most significant impacts of acculturation on Latino health is birth outcomes.
 Studies have found that more acculturated Latinas have higher rates of low birthweight, premature births, teenage pregnancy and undesirable prenatal and postnatal behaviors such as smoking or drinking during pregnancy, and lower rates of breastfeeding.
 Acculturation and greater time in the United States has also been associated with negative mental health impacts.
 US-born Latinos or long-term residents of the United States had higher rates of mental illness than recent Latino immigrants.

 Foreign-born Mexican Americans are at significantly lower risk of suicide and depression than those born in the United States.
 The increased rates of mental illness is thought to be due to increased distress associated with alienation, discrimination and Mexican Americans attempting to advance themselves economically and socially stripping themselves of traditional resources and ethnically based social support.